 Mid Range: Ryals Hotel Broadway

 This is the perfect mid-range option in Sydney.
-Located in Glebe, this stylish and modern hotel offers a great value accommodation with luxury rooms.
+Located in Glebe, this stylish and modern hotel offers great value accommodation with luxury rooms.
 Large comfortable beds, free breakfast every morning, wifi throughout and even washing services.
 Located just a 40-minute walk from Circular Quay or if you’re not feeling the walk, then just hop on the tram from the station about 10 minutes from your door.
 A really great hotel for a really great price.

 Budget: Holiday Lodge Hotel